 Everyone agrees that you should stay home when you’re not feeling well.
 (In fact, your co-workers will probably appreciate it.)
 But for some reason, being “sick” only counts when you have an injury or the flu.

 Still, the stigma of taking a mental health day continues to linger: “I think sometimes we equate it with ‘playing hooky,’” says Amy Morin, LCSW, a lecturer at Northeastern University and the author of 13 Things Mentally Strong People Don’t Do.
-“We know that stress is a part of life… and we think we aren’t strong enough to handle the pressure.”

 “I encourage people to think of a mental health day as they think of a visit to a primary care doctor,” says Ken Yeager, PhD, the director of the Stress, Trauma and Resilience (STAR) Program at the Ohio State University Wexner Medical Center.
 “Maintaining your mental health will allow you to be the best you can be.”

-1. Take (the right) time off
+1. Take (the right) time off.

 The goal of taking a mental health day is to lower your stress levels and come back to work (or school or even parenting) feeling stronger and healthier.
 Before you call in, think about why you need to take a break.
 Are you trying to avoid your boss?
 Duck out of a confrontation with a pushy teacher?
 If the answer is yes, you may want to reschedule, says Morin.
 “Those types of situations don’t necessarily make a mental health day particularly helpful,” she says.
 “You’re still facing the same problems when you get back.”

 On the other hand, if you’re increasingly distracted at work—say, you’re worried about money and can’t stop thinking about your bills, or you’re struggling to power through a project—those are signs that you may need to take off a day, says Morin.